 She commenced her musical career in 1996 fronting Perth indie-rock collective Bloom.
 A year after its formation the band garnered the WAMI Award for Most Promising New Act.

 After the demise of Bloom in 1998, Natalie formed alternative-country ensemble Flavour of the Month - breaking new ground for Americana music in Australia, before moving on to a solo career in 2005, releasing a string of albums and EPs and touring through Australia, Europe, and the United States.

-Natalie has opened for Victoria Williams, Vic Chestnutt, John Doe, Jack Frost (Steve Kilby and Grant McLennan), Morphine, Mark Olson, and John Butler, including shows at SXSW and festivals throughout the states and Australia.
+Natalie has opened for Victoria Williams, Vic Chesnutt, John Doe, Jack Frost (Steve Kilbey and Grant McLennan), Morphine, Mark Olson, and John Butler, including shows at SXSW and festivals throughout the states and Australia.